gpstar81/GPStar-proton-pack/README.md

 ---

-### Serial Expansion Controller
+### Serial1 Expansion Controller

-These are devices which utilize the available expansion port on the GPStar Proton Pack controller.
-Both devices are based on the same software which drives the Attenuator device, but can also be used without inputs or other devices to provide a WiFi capability to your Proton Pack.
-Please read the guides for more specific details.
+This is a device which utilize the available expansion port on the GPStar Proton Pack controller.
+At present the only supported devices are an Attenuator (using an ESP32 or Arduino Nano) or a wireless adapter (using an ESP32).
+Both devices use the same software which normally drives the Attenuator device, though in the case of the wireless adapter can also be used without switches or other peripherals to only provide a WiFi capability to your Proton Pack.
+Please read the following guides for more specific details.

-Note: As of November 2023 these are DIY devices!
-Parts for the Wireless Adapter can be ordered 100% from Amazon and can be assembled without soldering.
-However, the Attenuator will require some minor soldering to make use of all features available.

 1. [Wireless Adapter](WIRELESS.md) - Scaled-Down Attenuator